 Exams and Tests

-A physical examination will show 1 or many nodules in the thyroid.
-There may be a rapid heart rate.
+A physical exam may show one or many nodules in the thyroid.
+The thyroid is often enlarged.
+There may be a rapid heart rate or a tremor.

 Other tests that may be done include: